BelaPlatform/bela_newBlog/docs/_posts/2020-06-10-scatterfields-rotating-sculpture.markdown

 {% include single-image.html fileName="scatter/scatter-h+s.jpg" %}

 The sound-world is created digitally through a combination of audio samples and synthesis using graphical programming environment Pure data (Pd).
-This runs on a Bela, with audio, motor speed and direction of rotation, and LED lighting all controlled from the Bela boards.
+This runs on Bela, with audio, motor speed and direction of rotation, and LED lighting all controlled from the Bela boards.
 Additionally, a Teensy microcontroller is connected to Bela via the USB host port in order to access the Neopixel library and control the LEDs via MIDI from Pd.
 A slip ring is utilised to feed power and signal through the motor axle to the moving rotor.

 {% include vimeo.html vimeo="371152122" %}